tak-bro/aicommit2/README.md

 - Allow users to specify a custom file path for their own system prompt template
 - Please see [Custom Prompt Template](#custom-prompt-template)
+- **Note**: Paths can be absolute or relative to the configuration file location.

 ```sh
 aicommit2 config set systemPromptPath="/path/to/user/prompt.txt"